“All models are wrong; some are useful.” – George Box

 Or is it?

 Models, and CAT models in particular, provide a credible industry tool to simulate the future based on the past, but is it possible to simulate the future based on perceived trends and worst-case scenarios?
 Every CAT model has its imperfections, which must be taken into account, especially when employing modeling best practices.
 All key stakeholders in the global insurance market, from retail and wholesale brokers to reinsurance intermediaries, from insurers to reinsurers and to the capital markets and beyond, must understand the extent of those imperfections, how error-sensitive the models can be and how those imperfections must be accounted for to gain the most accurate insight into individual risks or entire risk portfolios.
-The difference in a few can mean a lot.
+The difference in a few can

 The next wave of innovation in property insurance will come from going back to insurance basics: managing risk for the customer.
 Despite model limitations, creative and innovative entrepreneurs will use models to bundle complex packages of risks that will be both profitable to the insurer and economical to the consumer.
 Consumers desiring to protect themselves from earthquake risks in California, hurricane risks in Florida and flood risks on the coast and inland will have more options.
 Insurers looking to deploy capital and find new avenues of growth will use CAT models to simulate millions of scenarios to custom create portfolios optimizing their capacity and create innovative product features to distinguish their products against competitors.
 Intermediaries will use the models to educate and craft effective risk management programs to maximize their clients’ profitability.